maximlevey/brewUpdate/README.md

 ## Get in touch

-If you have any questions about newMac, feel free to shoot me a message on [LinkedIn](https://www.linkedin.com/in/maximlevey/) or in the [Mac Admins Slack.](https://macadmins.slack.com)
+If you have any questions about brewUpdate, feel free to shoot me a message on [LinkedIn](https://www.linkedin.com/in/maximlevey/) or in the [Mac Admins Slack.](https://macadmins.slack.com)

 ## License